-UpCloud’s Managed Load Balancer allows users to create a fixed point of entry for services and applications that is able to distribute incoming connections according to a number of selectable balancing algorithms.
+UpCloud’s Managed Load Balancer allows users to create a fixed point of entry for services and applications that is able to distribute incoming connections.
 Using the Managed Load Balancer enables users to build resilience and increase the scalability of web applications with an easy setup and flexible configuration.

 Managed Load Balancer can be configured using the intuitive UpCloud Control Panel or by utilising the fully-featured UpCloud API.
 As a managed service, Load Balancer takes care of maintenance and software configuration creating a true turn-key service.

 Managed Load Balancer currently supports round robin only.
 Other algorithm options will be added later.
 Round robin uses each backend server evenly in rotation.

 Load Balancer offers two plans to support developers and large businesses alike.
 The service can be resized as needed to both increase and decrease resources.

 The Development plan allows users to test the service and begin developing applications without significant upfront investments.

 Supporting up to 1000 concurrent sessions, the Development plan consists of a single node for handling small to medium workloads, suitable for low-traffic applications and development environments.

 Applications and services that need higher capacity or want to enable high availability can scale up to the Production plan.